 The addition of Alumina impregnated with Potassium Permanganate to the Carbon adds protection against chemical contaminants such as hydrogen sulfide, sulfur dioxide, nitric oxide, and formaldehyde.

 Coverage: In 500 sq ft you get 5 air changes per hour (running on high).
 In 2500 sq ft you get 1 air change per hour.
-Good for small, medium and large rooms.
+Good for small, medium, and large rooms.

-Colors: MultiGas comes in white with blue stripe, HealthPro (pictured above) in white or wood look.
+Colors: MultiGas comes in white with blue stripe; HealthPro (pictured above) in white or wood look.

-Filter replacement: Multigas cartilage 2 years $400; Post Filter 2.5 year $129; HEPA about a year (on 10 hours a day on speed 3) $109; optional Filter Pads $79.
+Filter replacement: Multigas cartilage 2 years $400; Post Filter 2.5 years $129; HEPA about a year (on 10 hours a day on speed 3) $109; optional Filter Pads $79.
 Color-coded lights indicate when a filter change is needed.

 Cons: It’s large and not particularly aesthetic.
 The filter costs are somewhat high.

-Their HealthPro Plus, $899, comes with 5 lbs of carbon, is 40 to 300 CFM and that gets you 2 air changes/hr in 1125 sq. ft, dB 25 to 59
+Their HealthPro Plus, $899, comes with 5 lbs of carbon, is 40 to 300 CFM, and that gets you 2 air changes/hr in 1125 sq. ft, dB 25 to 59

 You can buy the HealhPro and Multigas directly through the IQAir website or on Amazon